seidzade/bmc-exam/README.md

 6. Deploy:

         cd bmc-exam
-        vagrant up
+        vagrant up --no-provision
+        vagrant provision --provision-with main
+        vagrant provision --provision-with app

-After deployment , you should be able to access http server via http://172.28.128.6
+After deployment , you should be able to access http, from your Ubuntu server,  via http://172.28.128.6